-- (1) Senate, from amongst its members, elects in the manner contemplated in paragraph 51, two members to serve as members of council. - (2) Convocation elects two members to serve as members of council in the manner contemplated in paragraph 70. - (3) The two members to council designated by persons who are donors, are designated in the manner contemplated in paragraph 86. - (4) The election of persons contemplated in sections 16(4)(i), (k) and (l) is by secret ballot in open general elections conducted by an independent external body where all tiers of employees are allowed to vote across the board for colleagues within their constituencies. - (5) The two members of the students' representative assembly elected by the students' representative assembly to serve as members of council are elected in accordance with a resolution of such students' representative assembly. - (6) The designation of persons contemplated in section 16(4)(n) to council by a body or bodies determined by council is done in accordance with a resolution of such body or bodies. - (7) The person designated by the Thulamela Municipality to serve as a member of council is designated in accordance with a resolution of such municipality council. - (8) The three experts designated by council to serve as members of council are designated in accordance with a resolution of council. - (9) The name of a person appointed, elected, or designated as a member of council, must be furnished to the secretary to council by the relevant body or person as soon as reasonably practicable after such appointment, election or designation.
+(1) Senate, from amongst its members, elects in the manner contemplated in paragraph 51, two members to serve as members of council.

+(2) Convocation elects two members to serve as members of council in the manner contemplated in paragraph 70.

+(3) The two members to council designated by persons who are donors, are designated in the manner contemplated in paragraph 86.

+(4) The election of persons contemplated in sections 16(4)(i), (l) and (m) is by secret ballot in open general elections conducted by an independent external body where all tiers of employees are allowed to vote across the board for colleagues within their constituencies.

+(5) One member of student representative assembly cabinet elected by the student representative assembly cabinet to serve as a member of council is elected in accordance with a resolution of such student representative assembly cabinet.

+(6) The designation of persons contemplated in section 16(4)(n) to council by a body or bodies determined by council is done in accordance with a resolution of such body or bodies.

+(7) The person designated by the Thulamela Municipality to serve as a member of council is designated in accordance with a resolution of such municipality council.

+(8) The three experts designated by council to serve as members of council are designated in accordance with a resolution of council.

+(9) The name of a person appointed, elected, or designated as a member of council, must be furnished to the secretary to council by the relevant body or person as soon as reasonably practicable after such appointment, election or designation.